loum/nparcel/doc/source/interfaces/b2cftp.rst

 Business Unit Interfaces
 ++++++++++++++++++++++++
-The configuration file for the outbound FTP facility is ``npftp.conf``.
+The configuration file for the outbound FTP facility is ``ftp.conf``.
 The default location for the file is::

-    ~/.nparceld/conf/npftp.conf
+    ~/.nparceld/conf/ftp.conf

 A typical entry for *Priority* is shown below::